department-of-veterans-affairs/next-build/READMEs/testing.md

 #### Lighthouse performance testing

 A node script has been added to run lighthouse performance testing.
-In the lighthouse directory, there is a file called lightouse.js.
+In the lighthouse directory, there is a file called lighthouse.js.
 This file will test some events listings.
 Currently it is configured to test specific url's in staging.
-However, a qucik find and replace can change the urls to match whichever target enviroment we want.
+However, a quick find and replace can change the urls to match whichever target environment we want.
 We may consider using a command line switch to change the base url.

 To run the script a new switch has been added to our package.json to run it simply call `yarn lighthouse`